thedejijoseph/travelinfo-bot/README.md

 #### Application ID and Endpoint Key

-We need these two values to configure the code in your application:
+We need these two values to configure the code in the application:

 1. Application ID